chadwhitacre/public/FCKeditor.Zope/trunk/FCKeditor/README.txt

         You can use the fckeditor.js in the base distribution for client side creation, or you can use a server-side tool.
 The advantage of doing it server side is that you have greater control over configuration of the editor.
-For example, the Plone integration delivers different toolbars to users based on their role.
+For example, the bundled Plone integration delivers different toolbars to users based on their role.

     2. An FCKconnector object which handles the backend for the file browser.

         FCKeditor provides an abstracted file browser frontend that communicates with the server via XMLHttpRequest.
+This browser is used for inserting images and links into a document, but it also allows users to create folders and upload files.

 And there are two basic integration strategies: